Frieda Garcia: Awards and distinctions

 Garcia received the Harriet Tubman Community Achievement Award from United South End Settlements in 2012 for carrying on the legacy of Harriet Tubman.

 In 2013 the Frieda Garcia Children's Park at Clarendon and Stanhope streets in Boston's South End was named after her.

-In 2014, a mural depicting Garcia was dedicated at the Rosie's Place offices at 47 Thorndike Street.
-A portrait of Garcia hangs in the South End House on Rutland Street which is part of United South End Settlements, and is featured on the Boston Women's Heritage Trail.
+A year later, in 2014, a mural depicting Garcia was dedicated at the Rosie's Place offices at 47 Thorndike Street.
+A portrait of Garcia also hangs in the South End House on Rutland Street which is part of United South End Settlements, and is featured on the Boston Women's Heritage Trail.

+Garcia is one of 69 civil rights and social justice leaders honored in the 1965 Freedom Plaza located beneath The Embrace statue on the Boston Common and unveiled in January 2023.